-Posted on Jan 05 2010 by Alistair Barnett in Tutorials WordPress
+Posted on Jan 05 2010 byin Tutorials WordPress

 It doesn’t happen often, but it does happen.
 There’s a SNAFU with your web host, and they tell you that your website is no more.
 It’s gone.
 Kaput.
 Like Elvis, it has left the building.
 And worse, they don’t have a recent back-up of the data.
 Or worse still … they don’t have ANY back-up copies of the data.